anor-rs/anor/docs/roadmap.md

 # Roadmap

-- WIP: 1.
-Core Storage.
-Support for commonly used data types and structures
+1. Data Storage
-  - WIP: 1.1 Storing: file, blob, json, xml, arrays, set, map, primitive types
+    - Storing: file, blob, json, xml, arrays, set, map, primitive types
-  - WIP: 1.2 Metafields: tags, descriptions, metadata
+    - Metafields: tags, descriptions, metadata

-- WIP: 2.
-API Server (TCP)
+2. API Server (TCP)
-  - WIP: 2.1 basic functionality
+    - basic functionality
-  - WIP: 2.2 async support
+    - async support

-- WIP: 3.
-API Client (TCP)
+3. API Client (TCP)
-  - (+)  3.1 basic functionality
+    - basic functionality
-  - WIP: 3.2 async support
+    - async support

+4. Configuration
+   - server and client sections

+5. Logging
+    - basic logging

-- WIP: 4.
-File Storage Service (HTTP)
+6. File Storage Service (HTTP)
-  - WIP: 4.1 basic functionality
+    - basic functionality
-  - WIP: 4.2 async support
+    - async support
-  - WIP: 4.3 streaming (seeking and reading data at given position)
+    - streaming (seeking and reading data at given position)
-    - (+)  4.3.1 support for partial requests (Content-Range)
+        - support for partial requests (Content-Range)
-    - WIP: 4.3.2 support for If-Range, If-Modified-Since, If-None-Match, Last-Modified, Etag
+        - support for If-Range, If-Modified-Since, If-None-Match, Last-Modified, Etag

-- WIP: 5.
-Configuration
-  - (+) 5.1 server and client sections

-- WIP: 6.
-Logging
-  - (+) 6.1 basic functionality

-- 7. Authentification and Authorization
+7. Authentification and Authorization
-  - 7.1 support for JWT
+    - support for JWT
-  - 7.2 support for Fine-Grained Access Control
+    - support for Fine-Grained Access Control

-- 8. Remote collections
+8. Remote collections
-  - 8.1 HashSet
+    - HashSet
-  - 8.2 HashMap
+    - HashMap
-  - 8.3 Vec
+    - Vec
-  - 8.4 VecDeque
+    - VecDeque

-- 9. Scaling
+9. Scaling
+    - cluster heartbeat
+    - consistent hashing
     - easy scaling
       - support for built-in configuration service in nodes
-    - support for auto replicating of configuration parameters in claster nodes
+      - support for auto replicating of configuration parameters in cluster nodes
-    - support for plug & play in adding a new node into claster and re-configurating of existing nodes
+      - support for plug & play in adding a new node into cluster and re-configurating of existing nodes
-      - new node needs to know at least one neighbour in the claster.
-The added node and other nodes would be updated after completing the re-configuration and re-building process of claster.
+        - new node needs to know at least one neighbour in the cluster.
+The added node and other nodes would be updated after completing the re-configuration and re-building process of cluster
-    - any change in the claster configuration (adding new node, failing existing nodes), would be auto replicated to other nodes in the claster (no need for master node)
+      - any change in the cluster configuration (adding new node, failing existing nodes), would be auto replicated to other nodes in the cluster (no need for master node)
-    - clients would be auto-updated after re-configuration
+      - clients would be notified and auto-updated after re-configuration
         - each client request includes a config_id parameter
         - server node will analyze the received config_id and may respond with updated configuration settings
-    - clients and nodes use weighted graphs to optimize node/peer selection and other network operations.
+      - clients and nodes use weighted graphs to optimize node/peer selection and other network operations
-  - consistent hashing
-  - claster heartbeat

-- 10. Caching
+10. Caching
-  - support for evictions (LRU)
-  - support client-side and server-side caches
+    - client-side and server-side caching support
+    - cache evictions policies: LRU/LFU

-- 11. File Storage Spaces
+11. File Storage Spaces
     - support for folders
     - support for path

 ## Notes